 Prescription Requests

-The quickest and easiest way to order your repeat medication is online using one of the online platforms such as the NHS APP, however, there are times when you need an item which is not showing on your repeat prescription list.
+The quickest and easiest way to order your repeat medication is online via our website or by using one of the online platforms such as the NHS APP.
+There are times when you need an item which is not showing on your repeat prescription list and this can now be ordered online though our website.

-To order your medication you can telephone the dedicated prescription answering machine service.
+To order your medication you can also telephone the dedicated prescription answering machine service.
 You will need to leave your name, date of birth and address along with the names of the medication you require.
 Any messages left that are not requesting medication will not be processed.
-The prescription answering machine service opening hours is Monday to Friday 10am to 5pm.
+The prescription answering machine service opening hours is Monday to Friday 10.00am to 5.00pm.

 Prescription Requests